ychoi04/mica-gd405/lectures/w5-assignments.md

 We will see how our type design holds up in different contexts by making a poster.
 We also have the magnetic boards scheduled for displaying class work from Feb.
 26.

 - Create a poster that showcases what your type design can do.
 - As the poster is a static medium, animation/interactions will not work on paper.
 Instead, think about other effective ways of showing your types' versatility and flexibility.
+For example, use repetitions and small multiples.
+What is interesting about designing programmatically?
 You can think of this poster image as a promotional material for your type.

-- 10 different static compositions showcasing the capability/flexibility of your computational type system.
-Show different parametric combinations - a range of expressions.
-Use phrases or sentences of your choice.
-Keep the background white.
+- If you export PDF out of Processing, then you can open the file in Illustrator and make fine adjustments.
-- Another image that contains all the letters you have designed so far.
-Keep the background white.
+- Use 11 x 17 inch format.
+Vertical orientation only.
-- Try to export high-resolution PDF file or images.
+- Upload the finalized poster image file (PDF or PNG) on Google Drive.
-- Upload all the images on Google Drive.
+- Print and bring the final poster on 11 x 17 inch paper.
+Again, in vertical orientation.

 ### Inspirations
 - [Muir McNeil](http://www.muirmcneil.com) and their talk on [TYPO](http://www.typotalks.com/videos/muir-mcneil-2/)